 Leeds real estate is some of the most expensive in Alabama, although Leeds house values don't compare to the most expensive real estate in the U.S.

-Leeds is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Leeds isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leeds are a mix of both white- and blue-collar jobs.
 Overall, Leeds is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Leeds who work in office and administrative support (19.16%), sales jobs (11.65%), and management occupations (9.27%).

 Also of interest is that Leeds has more people living here who work in computers and math than 95% of the places in the US.

-The population of Leeds overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Leeds, 23.40% have at least a bachelor's degree.
+The education level of Leeds citizens is a little higher than the average for US cities and towns: 23.40% of adults in Leeds have at least a bachelor's degree.